Explore health content from A to Z.

 I need information about...

 Your child has been diagnosed with a patent ductus arteriosus (PDA).
 The ductus arteriosus is a normal structure in a baby’s heart before birth.
-It’s a blood vessel that connects two arteries, the pulmonary artery and the aorta.
+It’s a blood vessel that connects 2 arteries: the pulmonary artery and the aorta.
 The pulmonary artery carries blood from the heart to the lungs.
 The aorta carries blood from the heart to the body.
 The ductus arteriosus normally closes shortly after birth.
 It’s called a PDA when it stays open, or “patent.”
-A PDA can lead to worsening heart function over time, but it can be treated.
+A PDA can lead to worsening heart function over time, but it can be easily treated.